adbergen/team-profile-generator/README.md

 # team-profile-generator

-- This is a README Generator application that allows the user to generate a readme that includes answers relevant to the user's github project.
-This application will run in the browser with a clean and polished user interface.
+- This is a software engineering team generator command line application that allows the user to generate an HTML webpage that displays summaries fo reach employee that includes answers relevant to the user's github project.

 ---